T-Insight for Beginning Teachers (Secondary level)

 What teaching attributes are developed?

-T-Insight courses are available on a license basis.
+T-Insight courses are available on a license basis for educational organisations.
 The total cost is calculated based on the number of users.

 Please get in touch to discuss your programme needs.